autolab/Autolab/README.md

 Subscribe to our [mailing list](https://groups.google.com/g/autolabproject) to receive announcements about major releases and updates to the Autolab Project.

 ## Try It Out
 We have a demo site running at https://nightly.autolabproject.com/.
-See the [docs](https://docs.autolabproject.com/#demonstration-site) for more information on how to login and suggestions on things to try.
+See the [docs](https://docs.autolabproject.com/#demonstration-site) for more information on how to log in and suggestions on things to try.

 ## Installation